This rotorcraft is among the smallest

 ![]() An engine of 40 h.p. or higher, such as this 48 h.p.
 2-cycle engine, has been used to power the G1.
 (Visit our Engines Page) |

-Please note: Vortech offers the G-1 plans as a curiosity for those interested in homebuilt helicopters because of its intriguing size and simplicity; however, Vortech has no direct experience with either the design or flight of this model and so cannot and does not endorse this as a proven aircraft.
-While people have reported building and flying this model, it appears that most of those flying versions were variations or enhancements of the original design.
-For those interested in a more practical and proven design, please consider the A/W-95 or the Choppy (neither of the 2 would cost much more to build than the G-1).
-More elaborate designs that have been tested and flown are the Skylark, the HRH and the Aeros.
+IMPORTANT: Vortech offers the G-1 plans as a curiosity for those interested in homebuilt helicopters because of its intriguing size and simplicity; however, Vortech has no direct experience with either the design or flight of this model and so cannot and does not endorse this as a proven aircraft.
+While people have reported building and flying this model, it appears that those flying versions were variations or enhancements of the original design.
+The G-1’s control system is minimal; also, this craft will not autorotate.
+For those interested in a more practical and proven design, please consider the Choppy or the Aeros (neither of the 2 would cost much more to build than the G-1).
+More elaborate designs that have been tested and flown are the Skylark and the HRH.
 In general: Developed, tested and sold in the 1970's by Compcop, the G-1 was meant to fill the need for an affordable, easy-to-build ultralight helicopter.
 They created this helicopter for home construction with ordinary tools at a low cost.
 The tiny size would qualify the G-1 as a license-free "Ultralight Aircraft" (see FAR Part 103).
 The construction manual details the design of the original Compcop G-1 from their original prints. |

 ![]() |

-![]() Vortech's complete Catalog for the homebuilt helicopter hobbyist comes FREE with your order for the G1 plans.
-Contains a wide selection of parts, kits, plans, rotorblades, books, videos, etc. (A $10.00 value) |
+Vortech's complete full-color Catalog for the homebuilt helicopter hobbyist comes FREE with your order for the G1 plans.
+Contains a wide selection of parts, kits, plans, rotorblades, books, videos, etc. A $10.00 value. |

 SPECIAL OFFER: Get